mafudge/dps-thesis/thesis2/Draft-Thesis.md

 This thesis investigated the impact of **L**arge Language Model (LLM) integration on student performance and computational literacy within an introductory Python programming course.
-Utilizing a mixed-methods approach, student-AI interactions were captured and classified via categorical content analysis into two competing strategies: Learning sessions (adaptive help-seeking characterized by scaffolding and
+Utilizing a multi-methods approach, student-AI interactions were captured and classified via categorical content analysis into two competing strategies: Learning sessions (adaptive help-seeking characterized by scaffolding and